 Alsultany is the author of Arabs and Muslims in the Media: Race and Representation after 9/11 (New York University Press, 2012) and co-editor of Arab and Arab American Feminisms: Gender, Violence, and Belonging (Syracuse University Press, 2011) and Between the Middle East and the Americas: The Cultural Politics of Diaspora (University of Michigan Press, 2013).

 Her work in the academy and beyond has been widely recognized.
 In 2012, Alsultany was awarded a Jack G. and Bernice Shaheen Achievement Award.
-At the University of Michigan, she has been recognized with the Harold R. Johnson Diversity Service Award (2015), the Arab Community Leadership Award (2015), the Individual Award for Outstanding Contributions to Undergraduate Education (2014), and the Arthur F. Thurnau Professorship (2017).
+At the University of Michigan, she has been recognized with the Arab Student Association’s Faculty of the Year Award (2018), Harold R. Johnson Diversity Service Award (2015), the Arab Community Leadership Award (2015), the Individual Award for Outstanding Contributions to Undergraduate Education (2014), and the Arthur F. Thurnau Professorship (2017).

 Professor Alsultany’s book, two co-edited volumes, curatorial work, and institution-building work are all driven by a commitment to bringing Arab and Muslim Americans into the broader conversation about racial politics in the U.S., particularly the ways in which the racialization of Arabs and Muslims operates.
 Her research contends with the fraught cultural politics of Arab and Muslim identities in the contemporary U.S. through an interdisciplinary approach that draws from media and cultural studies, race and ethnic studies, gender studies, and Arab and Muslim American studies.